Jayga Rayn - Creative Director/Founder

-Offered a full scholarship to attend New York University Shanghai and, without any prior knowledge, he packed his life into some suitcases and moved to Shanghai.
+Offered a full scholarship to attend New York University Shanghai and, without any prior knowledge, he packed his life into some suitcases and moved to Shanghai in 2013.

 Four years later, with two degrees and extensive time spent in Ghana and the Czech Republic, he joined High Horse Studios.
 Having had a productive and fruitful relationship with HHS as an intern, it was only natural he joined the team full-time.

 Although it was one of his first attempts at filmmaking, his documentary work in Ghana was featured in NYU's school-wide publication.

 A production coordinator by name but a swiss army knife by trade, he has been involved with and exposed to all parts of the production process, doing whatever is needed in order to see projects through.